This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Benefits of Using Blocks in Pattern Making

-When you use blocks in pattern making, you’ll save time by skipping repetitive drafting steps.
+When you use blocks in pattern making, you’ll save hours of drafting time since each block serves as a reusable foundation for multiple garment styles.

 Saving Time and Effort